jonathan-macart/jonathan-macart.github.io/publications.md

 ---

+6. J.F.
+MacArt, T. Grenga, M.E.
+Mueller, Combustion mode effects and Reynolds number scaling of velocity and scalar statistics in turbulent nonpremixed and premixed jet flames, *Combustion and Flame* (2019), in preparation

 5. J.F.
 MacArt, T. Grenga, M.E.
 Mueller, [Evolution of flame-conditioned velocity statistics in turbulent premixed jet flames at low and high Karlovitz numbers](https://doi.org/10.1016/j.proci.2018.08.030), *Proceedings of the Combustion Institute* 37 (2019) 2503--2510

 4. J.F.
 MacArt and M.E.
 Mueller, [Scaling and modeling of heat-release effects on subfilter turbulence in premixed combustion](./_media/publications/02_MacArt_CTR18.pdf), *Center for Turbulence Research Proceedings of the Summer Program* (2018) 299--308